couchbase/query/docs/n1ql-logic.md

 This document describes the syntax and semantics of the logic statements in the language.
-These are sometimes called procedural or compound statements in other datqbase systems.
+These are sometimes called procedural or compound statements in other database systems.
 DDL for stored programs (procedures and functions) is defined in a separate spec.

 N1QL logic statements can be submitted directly or embedded in stored